Skip to content

 Pyke ‘N’ Pommes takes pride in using the finest local ingredients, ensuring the day’s freshest catch graces your plate.
 Indulge in classic battered cod and chips, or explore more adventurous options like tempura-battered hake or pan-seared scallops.
 Each dish is perfectly cooked, with the fish boasting a light, flaky texture and the batter offering a satisfyingly crispy crunch.

 Pyke ‘N’ Pommes isn’t just about the food; it’s also about the atmosphere.
 The friendly staff and lively ambience make it an excellent spot for a casual lunch or a fun dinner with friends.
-They even have a selection of craft beers and local gins to complement your meal perfectly.
+Their homemade lemonades and speciality soft drinks are the perfect refreshing accompaniment to their seafood offerings.
 So, whether you’re a die-hard fish and chips fan or simply looking for a delicious and sustainable seafood experience, Pyke ‘N’ Pommes is a must-try in Derry.

 Address: Exchange House, Queens Quay, Londonderry

-The Exchange in Derry isn’t just a restaurant; it’s a vibrant hub where foodies, craft beer enthusiasts, and music lovers converge to create an unforgettable experience.
+The Exchange in Derry isn’t just a restaurant; it’s a vibrant hub where foodies and music lovers converge to create an unforgettable experience.
 Housed in a beautifully restored Victorian building in the city’s heart, The Exchange offers something for everyone, all under one roof.

 And if that’s not enough, The Exchange hosts regular live music nights, showcasing talented local and international musicians.
-With its vibrant atmosphere, delicious food, extensive craft beer selection, and live music, The Exchange is a must-visit for any tourist looking to experience the best of Derry’s culinary and cultural scene.
+With its vibrant atmosphere, delicious food, and live music, The Exchange is a must-visit for any tourist looking to experience the best of Derry’s culinary and cultural scene.

 Planning an Unforgettable Culinary Experience in Derry